SUIIAO/suiiao.github.io/index.md

 ## About Me

-I am currently pursuing a PhD in the [Graduate Group in Biostatistics](https://biostatistics.ucdavis.edu/) at the [University of California, Davis](https://www.ucdavis.edu/), advised by Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/).
-Before coming to UC Davis, I earned my M.S. in Applied Statistics from the [University of Michigan, Ann Arbor](https://umich.edu/) in 2020 and my B.S. in Mathematics and Applied Mathematics from the [Sun Yat-sen University](https://www.sysu.edu.cn/) in 2018.
+I am a Data Scientist on the Launch Eval DS team at Waymo in Mountain View, CA, where I report to [Maria Terres](https://www.linkedin.com/in/maria-terres/).
+I graduated with a Ph.D. in the [Graduate Group in Biostatistics](https://biostatistics.ucdavis.edu/) at the [University of California, Davis](https://www.ucdavis.edu/), advised by Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/) in 2025.
+Prior to my doctoral studies, I earned my M.S. in Applied Statistics from the [University of Michigan, Ann Arbor](https://umich.edu/) in 2020 and my B.S. in Mathematics and Applied Mathematics from the [Sun Yat-sen University](https://www.sysu.edu.cn/) in 2018.

+## Work Experience

+* **Data Scientist** July 2025 – Present
+    * Waymo, Mountain View, CA
+* **Data Scientist (intern)** June 2024 – Sept 2024
+    * Genentech, South San Francisco, CA

 ## Research Interests